home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 *These models are discontinued and not sold anymore, they will continue to work with Home Assistant.

-The model links above are affiliate links, by purchasing products through these links, you will help the devolpment of this integration.
+The model links above are affiliate links, by purchasing products through these links, you will help the development of this integration.

 Battery-powered cameras are not yet supported.